 Network security and containment

-Network security has been the traditional linchpin of enterprise security efforts.
+Network security has been the traditional lynchpin of enterprise security efforts.
 However, cloud computing has increased the requirement for network perimeters to be more porous and many attackers have mastered the art of attacks on identity system elements (which nearly always bypass network controls).
 These factors have increased the need to focus primarily on identity-based access controls to protect resources rather than network-based access controls.

 These do diminish the role of network security controls, but do not eliminate it entirely.
 While network security is no longer the primary focus for securing cloud-based assets, it is still a top priority for the large portfolio of legacy assets (which were built with the assumption that a network firewall-based perimeter was in place).
 Many attackers still employ scanning and exploit methods across public cloud provider IP ranges, successfully penetrating defenses for those who don’t follow basic network security hygiene.
 Network security controls also provide a defense-in-depth element to your strategy that help protect, detect, contain, and eject attackers who make their way into your cloud deployments.